 This clause will be edited out if the cat has been spayed/neutered before it leaves our home:

 This cat will never be used for stud or breeding.
 The Buyer will have the cat sexually altered (neutered/spayed) by a licensed veterinarian before it is 7 months old at the Buyer's expense.
 (The Breeder recommends altering the cat earlier, at about age 6 months).
 The Breeder may retain the cat's TICA registration papers until such time as the Breeder receives adequate proof of the animal's alteration.
 "Adequate proof" is defined as paperwork (such as a certificate of spaying/neutering or a bill for that service) from the veterinarian who performed the surgery.
-If this cat is bred in violation of this clause, the Buyer will deliver this cat, all offspring of this cat, and this cat's registration papers to the Breeder as the Breeder's sole property and with no refund of the purchase price or replacement to be made.
+If this cat is bred in violation of this clause, the Buyer will deliver this cat, all offspring of this cat, this cat's registration papers, in addition to $1,000 per each offspring, to the Breeder as the Breeder's sole property and with no refund of the purchase price or replacement to be made.

 Guarantees By Breeder